ashleydavis/the-data-wrangler-blog/_posts/2018-11-06-nodejs-memory-limits.markdown

 Of course I'll never be able to allocate up to 16 TB, at least not on this laptop.
 My laptop only has 8 GB of physical memory.
 Once physical memory is exhausted an application's memory will be swapped out to hard disk via [virtual memory](https://en.wikipedia.org/wiki/Virtual_memory).

 So in effect I'm limited by the size of the laptop's hard drive.
-Even if I had 1 TB of disk space (which is pretty common now) I would even be able to allocate up to that.
+Even if I had 1 TB of disk space (which is pretty common now) I wouldn't even be able to allocate up to that amount.
 Of course the hard disk has files on it already and it must be shared amongst all the applications running on the laptop.

 ## Fitting more in memory